 - To maintain close liaison with allied corps and regiments of the British and Dominion Armies.

-The RNZAOC appointed its first Colonel Commandant in 1949 and would continue the tradition until the disestablishment of the Corps in 1996.
+The RNZAOC appointed its first Colonel Commandant in 1949, with the appointment remaining in place until the disestablishment of the Corps in 1996.
 Officers who have held the appointment of RNZAOC Colonel Commandant are:

 - Brigadier T J King, CBE 1 Jan 1949 – 31 Mar 1961